linasmnew/react-graceful-image/README.md

 |**`retry`**|Retry algorithm's configuration, consisting of `count`, `delay` and `accumulate`|*`{count: 8, delay: 2, accumulate: 'multiply'`, ...*|*object*|
 |**`noRetry`**|Turn off re-trying|*false*|*bool*|

-### Placeholder

-Setting an image's width and height via a `style` prop, or via explicit `width` and `height` props will also apply that width and height to the placeholder.

-**Note** - Due to the way the placeholder is implemented, if you change the image's default display property via a className in a CSS file, you will also need to reflect it in the placeholder via the `styles` prop.
-(This is only necessary for the display property.)

 ### Retry

 You can modify the default retry algorithm by supplying a `retry` prop consisting of 3 properties: `count`, `delay` and `accumulate`: